kunalp-gohire/terraform-provider-outreach/README.md

 ## Argument Reference

-* `email`       (Required,string) - The email id associated with the user account.
+* `email`       (Required, string) - The email id associated with the user account.
 Required for user creation.
-* `firstname`   (Required,string) - First name of the User.
+* `firstname`   (Required, string) - First name of the User.
 Required for user creation.
-* `lastname`    (Required,string) - Last Name / Family Name / Surname of the User.
+* `lastname`    (Required, string) - Last Name / Family Name / Surname of the User.
 Required for user creation.
 * `locked`      (boolean)- User account status.
 Required for user creation.
 Default value is false.
                            If it is not provided at the time of user creation, then the created user will be active.
 * `phonenumber` (string) - Phone number of user.
 * `title`       (string) - Job title of user in organization.
 * `id`          (int)    - Server generated user ID.
 Required for fetch the user data using data block and import a user.
-* `client_id`     (Required,string) - Outreach Client ID/ Application ID.
+* `client_id`     (Required, string) - Outreach Client ID/ Application ID.
 It can be set as environment variable `OUTREACH_CLIENT_ID`.
-* `client_secret` (Required,string) - Outreach Client secret ID.
+* `client_secret` (Required, string) - Outreach Client secret ID.
 It can be set as environment variable `OUTREACH_CLIENT_SECRET`.
-* `redirect_url`  (Required,string) - Outreach Application redirect URL.
+* `redirect_url`  (Required, string) - Outreach Application redirect URL.
 It can be set as environment variable `OUTREACH_REDIRECT_URI`.
-* `refresh_token` (Required,string) - Refresh token.
-It can be set as environment variable
+* `refresh_token` (Required, string) - Refresh token.
+It can be set as environment variable `OUTREACH_REFRESH_TOKEN`.
-                                       `OUTREACH_REFRESH_TOKEN`.